20 January 2019.

 If you’re renting a car in Georgia it’s certainly possible to drive to Davit Gareja; an especially good idea when combined with the many other fabulous sights on offer in the Kakheti region instead of having to backtrack to Tbilisi.

-As convenient as the Gareji Line bus is, one rather frustrating thing is that it leaves so late meaning you arrive during the hottest time of the day!
+As convenient as the Gareji Line bus is, one rather frustrating thing is that it leaves late in the morning meaning you arrive during the hottest time of the day!
 By driving independently, you can get an early start and arrive well before the crowds that take the bus, as well as allow plenty more time to explore the area.

 Join A Tour